SAP-archive/teched2020-DAT164/exercises/ex0/README.md

 ## Summary

 Congratulations!
 You are perfectly set for proceeding with the upcoming exercises.
-For this matter, please get started with [Exercise 1 - Exercise 1 Description](../ex1/README.md)
+For this matter, please get started with [Exercise 1](../ex1/README.md)